Orbiit/awesome-new-gunn-schedule-package/README.md

 ```ts
 .update(date: UTCDate): Promise<void>
 ```
 Like above, but it only fetches the alternate schedules for the specified day.
-(This doesn't check if the dates are outside the school year.)

 ```ts
 .update(startDay: UTCDate, endDay: UTCDate): Promise<void>